January 17, 2024

 Maintaining a healthy lifestyle can support overall well-being and contribute to cervical health.
 This includes a balanced diet rich in fruits and vegetables, regular exercise, and maintaining a healthy weight.

-Regular visits to a health care provider for routine check-ups and discussions about reproductive health are essential.
+Regular visits to your primary care provider or OB/GYN for routine check-ups and discussions about reproductive health are essential.
 These visits provide an opportunity to discuss risk factors, symptoms, and preventive measures.
-It's important for individuals to work closely with their health care team to develop a personalized plan for cervical health based on their individual risk factors and medical history.
+It's important for individuals to work closely with their healthcare team to develop a personalized plan for cervical health based on their individual risk factors and medical history.

-These six simple steps can help you prevent cervical cancer and increase the likelihood of successful treatment if it does appear.
-Book an appointment today with your health care provider and ask them how you can best maintain your cervical health.
+These six simple steps can help you prevent cervical cancer and increase the chances of successful treatment if it does occur.
+Schedule an appointment today with your healthcare provider and ask them how you can best maintain your cervical health.

 Maria Boylan, DO is a family medicine practitioner at Elliot Family Medicine at Bedford.